-Earlier this year, the Board of County Commissioners also approved the adoption of a Future Land Use Amendment for the LAS Farms Property from Agricultural Reserve (AGR) to Industrial (IND/AGR) subject to conditions limiting the property to light industrial uses.
+Earlier this year, the Board of County Commissioners also approved the adoption a Future Land Use Amendment for the LAS Farms Property to the north of the chipping and mulching facility from Agricultural Reserve (AGR) to Industrial (IND/AGR) subject to conditions limiting the property to light industrial uses.
 The Board of County Commissioners also approved the Sunflower Industrial project on the west side of State Road 7 south of Atlantic Avenue in 2020.
 This project was also the subject of a Future Land Use Amendment from Agricultural Reserve (AGR) to Industrial (IND/AGR) subject to conditions limiting the property to light industrial uses.